ansible-collections/dellemc.os10/README.md

 Sample playbooks are included for provisioning devices running Dell EMC SmartFabric OS10.

 ## Installation
-Use this command to install the latest version of OS10 collection from Ansible Galaxy:
+Use this command to install the latest version of the OS10 collection from Ansible Galaxy:

     ansible-galaxy collection install dellemc.os10